CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 |Heavy computation |8|168|80 |hpc4.40core|non-interactive programmatic computation|78|

-If you are not sure what is the best option for your needs/research, contact us at servicedesk@csc.fi (email subject:SD Desktop).
+If you are not sure what is the best option for your needs/research, contact us at servicedesk@csc.fi (email subject: SD Desktop).
 Do not choose the Heavy computation option for simple computing or analysis, as it consumes  a large amount of resources.

 All the Desktop are provided with the same software.
 The complete and updated list can be found in the following paragraph: [Pre-installed list of software](https://github.com/CSCfi/csc-user-guide/blob/sensitive-data/docs/data/sensitive-data/pre-installed_software.md).